GETT-dashboard/gett-dashboard/analyse/Stereotypes_explanation.md

 ## **Step 5: Threshold for Stereotype Inclusion**

 We include only individuals with a cumulative stereotype score exceeding a threshold of **3** in stereotype visualization and analysis.
-The threshold value is currently being further investigated to ensure its robustness and relevance.
+The choice of this threshold is being evaluated by comparing the outputs it generates with human annotations, where stereotypes have been explicitly identified and marked by human evaluators (pilot phase).